sequekento108/KodPetFlipper/README.md

 # Functions Performed

-- Action: Feed
+- Action: Feed.
-- Action: Medicine
+- Action: Medicine.
-- Action: Clean/Care
+- Action: Clean/Care.
-- Action: Study
+- Action: Study.
-- Action: Work
+- Action: Work.
-- Action: Investigate
+- Action: Investigate.
-- Action: Train
+- Action: Train.
-- Action: Play --Games in firmware or --AutoGame
+- Action: Play --Games in firmware or --AutoGame.
-- Action: Tool --App/Plugin in firmware or --AutoTool
+- Action: Tool --App/Plugin in firmware or --AutoTool.
-- Action: Random Cycle
+- Action: Random Cycle.
-- Status: Hungry, Sick, Dead, Happy, Powered, God, Normal, Dirty
+- Status: Hungry, Sick, Dead, Happy, Powered, God, Normal and  Dirty.
-- Personality: White, Red, Black, Green, Grey
+- Personality: White, Red, Black, Green and  Grey.
-- Logic: Cycle Live combine with EXP-Flipper
+- Logic: Cycle Live combine with EXP-Flipper.
-- Logic: Hunger
+- Logic: Hunger.
-- Logic: Happiness
+- Logic: Happiness.
-- Logic: Care
+- Logic: Care.
-- Logic: System of evolutions - Egg, Baby, Nano, Mature, Cyber, Quantum
+- Logic: System of evolutions - Egg, Baby, Nano, Mature, Cyber and Quantum.
-- System: Autosave game to prevent loss of progress with updates or others
+- System: Autosave game to prevent loss of progress with updates or others.
-- System: Encryption of the savedata to avoid easy cheats
+- System: Encryption of the savedata to avoid easy cheats.
-- Statictics: Intelligence, strength, agility, critic, defend, life
+- Statictics: Intelligence, strength, agility, critic, defend and life.
-- System: Level
+- System: Level.
 - Name: Gets the name of the system.
-- System: Shared memorycard for add in friend or enemies.
+- System: Social.
+Shared memorycard (this include the author's name in the savedata) for add in friends or enemies.
 You might find some curious pets on the internet.
 You catalogue.
+- System: NPC good, bad and neutro.
+Add more from the internet.

 # Target system